chrisnoonan98675/site/xl-release/how-to/using-the-release-dashboard.markdown

 1. Make your changes and click **Save**.
 1. Click **Back to view mode** to save your changes.

-## Arrange tiles on the release summary
+## Arrange tiles on the release dashboard

-To arrange tiles on the release summary:
+To arrange tiles on the release dashboard:

 1. Click **Configure**.
 1. Left-click and hold the title bar of a tile, then drag it to the desired position.